 “Before we get married, I want you to take Dr. Neely’s children’s lit class,” one of Dr. Ann Neely’s students announced to her fiancé.
 “It will help to make you a better father.”
 For 35 years, Ann, one of the premier experts on children’s literature in the country, read books published for the younger set—for a living.
 When she wasn’t squiring visiting authors to public schools and non-profits or speaking

 To cut costs and recoup expenses, many property owners rent out their city apartment or lake house or condo at the beach.
 Although some balk at the idea of other people sleeping and lounging in their vacation home, the rental process can work and offset the cost of a second residence.
-Nancy Fox, property manager extraordinaire, knows exactly how to make the rental process a good experience for owners and
+Nancy Fox, property manager extraordinaire, knows how to make the rental process a good experience for owners and guests.

 “Let me look at your neck.
 Hmmm…I’ve never seen something like that.”
 Just the words I want to hear from a dermatologist.
 Not long after I moved to Nashville, Dr. Melissa Langley and I met at an exercise class.
 One day, as we set up our mats and weights and balance balls, she continued to stare at my neck.
 “Come see me at my office,” she said.
 Besides treating skin,